 - Tap: In the search bar, tap the Assistant .

-- Press: On Pixel 6, Pixel 6 Pro, and Pixel 6a, press and hold the Power button.
+- Press: On Pixel 6 and later, press and hold the Power button.

 - Ask a question or say a command.
 For example, you can say "What’s the weather today?" or "Set a timer for 10 minutes."